tobixen/thrash-protect/README.md

 testing, testing, bugfixing and eventually some tweaking but only if it's _really_ needed.
 Some things that may be considered before 1.0:

-* More "lab testing", and research on possible situations were thrash-bot wins over thrash-protect
+* More "lab testing", and research on possible situations were thrash-bot wins over thrash-protect.
+Verify that the mlockall() actually works.

+* Tune for lower memory consumption

 * look into init scripts, startup script and systemd script to ensure program is run with "nice -n -20"